A Step From Heaven: Summary

 At age four, Young Ju moves with her parents from Korea to Southern California.
 While expecting an easy, blissful life in America, Young Ju sees the stress that the cultural adjustment puts on her family.
 She struggles with the language barrier in her new school as her parents' relationship begins to strain due to financial issues.
 During this time, Young Ju's brother Joon Ho is born, and is given more freedom and choices due to his gender.
 Their father is an alcoholic, who is eventually arrested for DUI and subsequently loses his driver's license.
 As Young Ju matures and begins to enjoy friends and school, her parents' marriage continues to dwindle and begins affecting Joon, causing him to withdraw from school and further education.
-Young Ju eventually intervenes when her father starts beating his wife and herself by, calling the police and having her father arrested.
+When her father starts beating his wife and herself, Young Ju eventually intervenes by calling the police and having her father arrested.
 When he is released from jail, he leaves the family, returning to their home country, Korea, without a word.
 Some time later, when her family is in a better financial position, they move into a better house when, Young Ju is preparing to leave for college, and knows her mother and brother are finally starting to settle into a better life.